statiagov/gesmew/guides/content/developer/deployment/manual-ubuntu.md

-Once you have the data seeded by the `rake db:seed` command, you will need to log into the admin interface and create a shipping method and a payment method so that orders can be delivered and paid for.
+Once you have the data seeded by the `rake db:seed` command, you will need to log into the admin interface and create a shipping method and a payment method so that inspections can be delivered and paid for.

 ### Symlinking images